 Targeting Your Customers

 Consumers like to receive promotional products.
 As the numbers show, these products can have a big impact on spreading brand awareness and bringing in customers.
 But how can you ensure that your promotional products will do the same?

 Think usefulness.
 You may have a fantastic idea for a promotional product.
 But if consumers don’t make use of it on a regular basis, its potential impact diminishes.
 It’s also important to consider the longevity of the product you’ll give away.
 Can it be used up in a month or two?
 Then it’s probably not the best choice for making a significant long-term impact.

-If possible, it’s helpful to give your customers a choice between a few different promotional items, to ensure that the items will actually be used.
+If possible, it’s helpful to give your customers a choice between a few different promotional items.
+This way, you can ensure that the items will actually be used.
 A survey by BPMA found the top four categories of promotional items were: the USB stick, electronic items, writing instruments, and mugs.
 Another way to speak to your customers is to give them an item personalized with their name or business, rather than just your logo.

 Extend Your Advertising Reach

 Promotional products can reach across time and space in ways that other forms of advertising can’t.
 Consumers tend to keep promotional products around for long periods of time.
 This creates the potential to make many more impressions of your brand than would come from a one-time newspaper or digital advertisement.
-A customer could wear your shirt while traveling somewhere outside of your advertising area, giving a new audience exposure to your brand.
+Customers could wear your shirt while traveling outside of your advertising area, giving a new audience exposure to your brand.